ROCm/rocprofiler-systems/README.md

 ## Overview

-ROCm Systems Profiler (rocprof-sys), formerly Omnitrace, is a comprehensive profiling and tracing tool for parallel applications written in C, C++, Fortran, HIP, OpenCL, and Python which execute on the CPU or CPU+GPU.
+ROCm Systems Profiler (rocprofiler-systems), formerly Omnitrace, is a comprehensive profiling and tracing tool for parallel applications written in C, C++, Fortran, HIP, OpenCL, and Python which execute on the CPU or CPU+GPU.
 It is capable of gathering the performance information of functions through any combination of binary instrumentation, call-stack sampling, user-defined regions, and Python interpreter hooks.
 ROCm Systems Profiler supports interactive visualization of comprehensive traces in the web browser in addition to high-level summary profiles with mean/min/max/stddev statistics.
 In addition to runtimes, ROCm Systems Profiler supports the collection of system-level metrics such as the CPU frequency, GPU temperature, and GPU utilization, process-level metrics